Benjamin COSSE, a visionary engineer

 From idea to business creation

-After completing his master's degree in research in 2010, the idea of creating his own startup began to take shape.
-After founding six companies in the field of 3D, Cottos Medicawas finally launched in 2014.
-And to get there, he makes no secret of the fact that the reputation of Arts et Métiers , particularly in his relations with manufacturers.
-He invented a connected bicycle, Cycleo, for residents of care facilities, whether medical or not.
-The data collected can be used to study changes in cognitive performance.
-Building on its success, the startup now employs five people, and with such momentum, there is no question of changing gears...
+After completing his Master of Science Research in 2010, the idea of launching his startup began to take shape.
+Following the founding of six companies in the 3D field, Cottos Medicawas finally launched in 2014.
+And to get there, he makes no secret of the fact that the reputation of Arts et Métiers was a major help, particularly in his relationships with industry partners.
+He invented a connected bike, Cycleo, designed for residents of care facilities, whether medical or non-medical.
+The data collected allows for the study of changes in cognitive performance.
+Building on its success, the startup currently employs five people, and with such momentum, there’s no question of shifting gears…

 Benjamin Cosse will be at the Arts et Métiers campus Arts et Métiers on November 22.
 He will present his connected bike during an afternoon dedicated to connected objects and immersive technologies as part of the second edition ofConnected Week.
 Find out more here!